Wildlife Warrior Volunteer

 The daily volunteer work I was involved was mostly focused on cleaning koalas enclosures and paste-feeding koala patients.
 Koalas represent the largest number of patients at the wildlife hospital in Beerwah and the bulk of work with the maintenance of the enclosures is done by regular volunteers.
 Everyone helps out according to his or her personal abilities and skills, however you must be prepared to take up some routine tasks as well as be confronted with occasional tasks according to the needs or emergencies that crop up in the daily life of the wildlife hospital.

-Memories from my Wildlife Warrior Volunteer Work
+Memories from my Wildlife Warrior Volunteer Experience

 The 5 days spent volunteering at the Wildlife Hospital are filled with many beautiful memories.
 The list could be endless.
 At this stage I want to share with you some of the highlights of my Wildlife Warrior experience.
 Cleaning the enclosures of sick and injured koalas.
 Every day each single enclosure is cleaned from top to bottom thoroughly.
 A daily routine work wich included scrubbing and washing the floor and the brunches from the dirt, as well as filling the pots with fresh water, leafing in and out, etc.